-'Stroget' offers creations of international designers.
-The side roads around Stroget are the best place to shop in Europe which contains some big names like Prada, Max Mara, Louis Vuitton, Cerutti, Mulberry, Chanel, Marlboro, Karen Millen, Marc Jacobs, Hennes & Mauritz, Benetton, Diesel, and chain stores.
-This is also where you find Copenhagen's oldest department stores, Illum and Magasin.
+Stroget offers creations of international designers.
+The side roads around Stroget are the best place to shop in Copenhagen.
+It contains big names like Prada, Max Mara, Louis Vuitton, Cerutti, Mulberry, Chanel, Marlboro, Karen Millen, Marc Jacobs, Hennes & Mauritz, Benetton, Diesel, and chain stores.
+Here you find Copenhagen’s oldest department stores, Illum and Magasin.

-The place offers some outstanding boutiques and fine-looking restaurants on Dag Hammerskjolds Allr and Osterbrogade, the two main streets on 'Osterbro'.
+The place offers excellent boutiques and fine-looking restaurants on Dag Hammerskjolds Allr and Osterbrogade, the two main streets on Osterbro.
 A walk through the charming small side streets is an enlightening experience.
 Along with this, the streets also have lots of new eating places and pleasant cafes.

-The street has a number of novels, exciting & unique shops where one can find designer shoes, artistic fine jewelry, latest branded clothes for shoppers of all taste.
+The street has several exciting & unique shops where one can find designer shoes, fine artistic jewellery, latest branded clothes for shoppers of all tastes.

 This departmental store is situated halfway down Strøget at Amagertorv.
-'Illum' has a superb interior and amazing glass dome that offers a variety of brands to the visitors.
+Illum has a great interior and unique glass dome that offers various brands to the visitors.